Han dynasty: Mechanical and hydraulic engineering

-Modern archeology has led to the discovery of Han artwork portraying inventions which were otherwise absent in Han literary sources.
+Modern archaeology has led to the discovery of Han artwork portraying inventions which were otherwise absent in Han literary sources.
 As observed in Han miniature tomb models, but not in literary sources, the crank handle was used to operate the fans of winnowing machines that separated grain from chaff.
-The odometer cart, invented during the Han period, measured journey lengths, using mechanical figures banging drums and gongs to indicate each distance traveled.
+The odometer cart, invented during the Han period, measured journey lengths, using mechanical figures banging drums and gongs to indicate each distance travelled.
 This invention is depicted in Han artwork by the 2nd century, yet detailed written descriptions were not offered until the 3rd century.

-Modern archeologists have also unearthed specimens of devices used during the Han dynasty, for example a pair of sliding metal calipers used by craftsmen for making minute measurements.
+Modern archaeologists have also unearthed specimens of devices used during the Han dynasty, for example a pair of sliding metal calipers used by craftsmen for making minute measurements.
 These calipers contain inscriptions of the exact day and year they were manufactured.
 These tools are not mentioned in any Han literary sources.